 What Constitutes an Asset?

-While it might seem straightforward, it can be complicated to answer the question, what constitutes an asset?
+While it might seem straightforward, it can be complicated to answer the question: what constitutes an asset?
 An asset is defined as something that has potential or actual value to an organization.
 The system must decide how granular to go with the definition of an asset.
-Should a unit (a collection of parts into a whole) be the asset or should the individual components each be assets?
+Should a unit or a collection of parts be the asset or should the individual components each be considered assets?

 Pump

-Each system must decide the definition of an asset and how best to classify them.
-The system does not want to include everything in the asset inventory as that would include too many insignificant items and would be extremely difficult to manage.
-Alternatively, the system does not want to oversimplify because it will not have sufficient cost and maintenance data to efficiently manage the system.
-It is possible to revise the definition of an asset over time, but the best option is to thoroughly consider the question at the beginning so that revision is not necessary.
+Each system must decide how to define their assets and how best to classify them.
+Finding a balance between too little and too much information can be challenging.
+You should not include everything in the asset inventory.
+That could result in many inconsequential items that do not need in depth tracking.
+Conversely, you should not oversimplify your assets.
+Not including critical assets and components will limit the cost and maintenance data needed to efficiently manage the system.
+It is possible to revise the definition of an asset over time, but the ideal option is to thoroughly consider the question at the beginning, so revision is not necessary.

-When identifying what to include (and what not to include) in the inventory, the system should carefully consider what criteria to apply to decide whether something is an asset or not.
-If necessary, based on experience with the asset inventory, this selection approach can be modified over time if needed.
+When identifying what to include and what not to include in the inventory, carefully consider and document the criteria used to determine if something is an asset or not.
+If necessary, the selection approach can be modified over time, but be sure to document the changes, adjust previous assets based on new definitions, and update processes for adding an asset to your inventory.

 Monetary limit